Will holidays apart make the heart grow fonder? – maude Skip to content

 Will holidays apart make the heart grow fonder?

 As ads keep telling us, the holidays are about togetherness.
-But, for a lot of people, they aren’t.
+But for many people, they aren’t.
 The circles of who loves one another overlap extensively in a giant Venn diagram of festivity that makes it impossible for everyone to be with everyone important to them.

-What this means for a lot of couples — particularly ones that haven’t been together for a particularly long time — is each spending the holidays with their own parents; i.e., away from one another.
+What this means for a lot of couples — particularly ones that haven’t been together for very long — is each spending the holidays with their own parents; i.e., away from one another.

-Given that the holidays are an emotionally intense time for all kinds of other reasons (the end of a calendar year can highlight elements of people’s lives that may not have improved as much in the preceding twelve months as they’d like; the expectations of wholesome jolly togetherness can make people feel somehow lacking or inadequate; it’s cold as hell; some people’s families kinda suck?), so it can seem kinda harsh to go through them solo.
-Stressful times call for sexily stress-reducing measures, and if the person you most enjoy reducing stress with is potentially thousands of miles away, well, that doesn’t feel like the merriest of Christmases.
+Given that the holidays are an emotionally intense time for all kinds of other reasons (Thanksgiving can highlight gratitude, but also regrets about things left undone; the expectations of wholesome jolly togetherness can make people feel somehow lacking or inadequate; it’s cold as hell; some people’s families kinda suck?), it can seem harsh to go through them solo.
+Stressful times call for sexily stress-reducing measures, and if the person you most enjoy reducing stress with is potentially thousands of miles away, well, that doesn’t feel like the merriest of holidays.

 While it’s lonely and sad to be missing someone, there are many positives — social, sexual, psychological — to be taken from spending time apart.
 Familiarity can breed contempt — it’s very easy to take people for granted when they are there all the time, and there can be something very pleasant about missing someone.
 Plus then you get to reunite, and it might not take much time apart for that to be quite something: a survey in the UK in 2013 found that long-term couples who spent a few nights apart every month had almost twice as much sex as those that were together all the time.

-On a lonely winter’s evening when the person you want to be entwined with is a long way away, the holidays can feel anything but happy (especially when you’re sleeping on a shitty blow-up mattress in the basement of your childhood home because as soon as you moved out, your parents turned your room into a gym).
-But the science suggests that if your partner’s in the same boat, they’re going though the same, and when you’re back in the same place at the same time, well, it’ll have been worth the wait.
+On a lonely winter’s evening, when the person you want to be entwined with is a long way away, Thanksgiving or Christmas can feel anything but festive (especially when you’re sleeping on a shitty blow-up mattress in the basement of your childhood home because as soon as you moved out, your parents turned your room into a gym).
+But the science suggests that if your partner’s in the same boat, they’re going through the same, and when you’re back in the same place at the same time, well, it’ll have been worth the wait.
 The holidays come but once a year: you’re gonna do it a lot more than that.

 Shop the story